akshita123454/Cryptography_Internship_Project/README.md

 ```

 ## Working Principle

-### Encryption/Decryption
+### AES Encryption/Decryption

-- The shared password is converted into a fixed-length 32-byte key.
+- The shared password is used to derive both:
-- Messages and files are encrypted using XOR-based symmetric encryption.
+    - a 32-byte AES key
+    - a 32-byte HMAC key
+- Data is padded using PKCS7, encrypted using AES in CBC mode, and sent with a random IV.
-- The same function is used to decrypt on the receiver side using the shared key.
+- The same process (in reverse) is used for decryption on the receiver side.

-### Hash-Based Integrity Check
+### SHA-256-Based Integrity Check

-- A custom hash function (not SHA) is used:
-  -The hash is a 16-byte checksum based on simple XOR and modulo operations.
-- The hash is appended before encryption.
+- A SHA-256 HMAC is computed for the encrypted content before sending.
-- On receiving, the receiver decrypts, separates the hash, and recomputes it to verify authenticity.
+- The receiver recalculates the HMAC to verify authenticity.
-- If the hashes do not match, the data is rejected with an integrity warning.
+- If the HMAC verification fails, an integrity warning is raised and the data is rejected.

 ---

 ## Sample Output

 ```
+Enter shared password: secret123
-Enter your listening port (e.g., 5001): 5001
+Enter your port: 5001
-Enter target peer's port (e.g., 5002): 5002
+Enter peer's port: 5000
 [LISTENING] on port 5001...

-Enter command ('msg', 'file', 'exit'): msg
+Type msg / file / exit: msg
 Enter message: Hello peer!
-[SENT] Encrypted message with hash sent.
+[SENT] Encrypted message sent.

-[MESSAGE from ('127.0.0.1', 5002)] Hello peer!
+[MESSAGE from ('127.0.0.1', 5000)] Hello peer!

 ```